 Columbia Records (1888-present)

-follow url In the pre-WW1 years, Columbia would introduce a musical note design.
+In the pre-WW1 years, Columbia would introduce a musical note design.
 Either in a dark blue or black and always with Gold lettering with the large “Note” at the top.
-This design would last form 1911-1915.
+This design would last from 1911-to 1915.

-http://jasonpufahl.com/?x=us-discount-viagra-overnight-delivery In 1915 Columbia would introduce a new design called the “Gold Band.”
+In 1915 Columbia would introduce a new design called the “Gold Band.”
 This design was sometimes seen in black but would always include the “note” logo at the top, this time encircled.
-This label lasted from 1915-1923.
+This label lasted from 1915-to 1923.

-new drug better than viagra stronger The next label change would be more patriotic.
-Often called the “Flag Design” label it include two colorful flags on opposite sides of the label.
-Color of label may be blue, brown, green, or yellowish depending on genre.
+The next label change would be more patriotic.
+Often called the “Flag Design” label it includes two colorful flags on opposite sides of the label.
+The color of the label may be blue, brown, green, or yellowish depending on the genre.
 It would last from Dec.
 1923 to June 1927.

-http://buy-generic-clomid.com It was during this period of time (the mid 1920s) that Columbia would be bought by its English equivalent, The Columbia Graphophone Company (in 1925) and buy Okeh records in 1926.
+It was during this period of time (the mid-1920s) that Columbia would be bought by its English equivalent, The Columbia Graphophone Company (in 1925), and buy Okeh records in 1926.
 In Jan.
-1927, Columbia added the statement “Electrical Process” and “Viva-Tonal” on the label (seen at the left).
+1927, Columbia added the statement “Electrical Process” and “Viva-Tonal” on the label (seen on the left).
 The color of this label is either black or red always with gold lettering.
 The electrical process statement is dropped when bought by CBS in 1938.
 Note the encircled “note” logo at the top.

 A. Columbia would go on and manufacture custom labels for different department stores such as Sears (Harvard Label from 1905-1907 which was replaced by Oxford Label), Montgomery Ward, and other customers.

 B. Columbia would have several budget labels including Clarion, Harmony, and Velvet Tone.